AbeHandler/website/_posts/2025-11-15-dsr-contributions.md

       <td style="border-bottom:1px solid #000;">Example methodological <strong>contribution</strong></td>
     </tr>
     <tr>
-      <td><em>"Our study also follows the guidelines of Type I ML research and <strong>contributes</strong> a BiLSTM model IT artifact with a carefully combined feature-based model pretraining, expert knowledge layer transfer, and long sequential text classification to the IS knowledge base" - Ampel et al. (2024, p.
+      <td><em>"Our study also follows the guidelines of Type I ML research and <strong>contributes</strong> a BiLSTM model IT artifact with a carefully combined feature-based model pretraining, expert knowledge layer transfer, and long sequential text classification to the IS knowledge base" <br>- Ampel et al. (2024, p.
 157)</em>
       </td>
     </tr>
     <tr>